Toonstruck: Writing

-Toonstruck was originally conceived as "an interactive Who Framed Roger Rabbit but in reverse," since a live-action character enters a fully-animated cartoon world.
+Toonstruck depicts a live-action character entering a fully-animated cartoon world.
 Executive producer David Bishop conceptualized the game as a children's game "where a villain was draining the colour out of the world, turning it black and white".
 According to lead designer Richard Hare, Bishop's original concept was titled Trouble in Toonland and had as its protagonist a young boy named Daniel.
 However, once Bishop's concept was passed on to co-writer and designer Jennifer McWilliams, it went through several revisions to make it more adult-oriented, with comic violence and touches of parody and cynicism.
 According to Le Monde, Richard Hare wanted all players to be shocked at some point with the game's sense of humor.

 The final screenplay was credited to McWilliams, Richard Hare and Mark Drop.
 McWilliams wrote the second part of the game to be more psychological, with Drew facing his fears, living out his fantasies and eventually restoring his creativity.
 The character of Flux Wildly was created after that of Drew Blanc, as a companion and "fun-loving" sidekick, because he gave a window "into the 'real' Drew".
 To McWilliams, Flux was also "a great addition" for the puzzles and humor.
 Developers aimed at creating a world that felt as though it was "living" and that evolved as the story events progressed.
 To accomplish that in writing, the NPC dialogue was programmed to change as critical events happened in the game so that characters commented on these events instead of just repeating dialogue from earlier.

 With the delays to the game's production and the release date getting closer, Virgin executives decided to split the game's content in two and expected to have the unreleased half be included in a potential sequel.
 Due to Virgin's decision to divide the game in two, the writers had to come up with an ending that properly concluded the game "halfway through, with a cliffhanger that would, ideally, introduce part two."
 Since the entire story arc was carefully thought-out, McWilliams felt Virgin's decision "definitely disrupted that", but nonetheless believed the studio did well under the circumstances.
 In the later half of the story that was cut from the final game, Drew and Flux took a train ride to an island in the sky, where Drew faced off his fears in a carnival setting; scenes included a Wild West shootout, an encounter with Drew's idol Vincent van Gogh and a visit to a mad dentist.